ferimer/apt-tagger/README.md

 * Test if the package is already in or not
 * Test if the tagname is a valid package into the repository - adding a prefix to them?
 * GIT support for each created package -> So each change will generate a commit.
 Also integrate with github to allow shared metapackages
-* On purge package, remove also the deb files
 * Manage package versions